About this Toolkit

 Why does it matter?

 • Global trade and tax systems struggle to adapt to rising geopolitical tensions.
-Disagreements among major powers hinder agreement on World Trade Organization (WTO) reform and new rules and weaken core functions like dispute settlement.
+Disagreements among major powers hinder World Trade Organization (WTO) reform and weaken core functions.

-• For the EU, this has direct consequences.
-European exporters rely on predictable trade rules.
-When these weaken, businesses face higher tariffs, greater legal uncertainty, and fewer protections against unfair practices.
+• For the EU, this translates directly into higher tariffs, legal uncertainty, and fewer protections against unfair practices for European exporters.

 • Gaps in global tax governance also allow multinational companies to shift profits across borders, reducing national tax revenues.